Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions: Introduction

-That time should be included in the description of the turbulent field in order to capture the full four-dimensional fluctuations of the velocity and avoid aliasing effects between spatial and temporal fluctuations was already pointed out by W. K. George~\cite{18}.
+That time should be included in the description of the turbulent field in order to capture the full four-dimensional fluctuations of the velocity was already pointed out by W. K. George~\cite{18}.
 In the present work, recognizing the fact that turbulence is a function of both three spatial coordinates and time, we find that the time fluctuations only have a direct effect on the triad interactions in the case of a finite measurement volume and high intensity turbulence.
 When Taylor's Hypothesis can be invoked, the physical velocity at a measurement point leads to a phase factor increasing linearly with time so the Fourier modes may be considered travelling waves.
-In this case, the time dependence falls out of the analysis, since no development of the turbulent flow in terms of interactions can take place in an effectively frozen field.
+In this case, the time dependence falls out of the analysis, since no temporal development of the turbulent flow can take place in an effectively frozen field.

-Although much literature deals with travelling waves such as oceanographic waves and costal waves and connections between their spatial and temporal behavior (i.e. dispersion relations), not much literature can be found on turbulent structures decomposed as traveling waves and possible dispersion relations in turbulent velocity fields.
+Although much literature deals with traveling waves such as oceanographic waves and coastal waves and connections between their spatial and temporal behavior (i.e., dispersion relations), not much literature can be found on turbulent structures decomposed as traveling waves and possible dispersion relations in turbulent velocity fields.

 We begin by exploring the four-dimensional travelling wave Fourier transform.
-We explore the effect of the phase term to include both space and time.
-We then consider the effect of real-world signals being sampled digitally and having a finite extent in space and time.
-Following that, we consider the characteristic time durations of the interactions and the effect of the finite bandwidth on the final shape of the spectrum.
-Finally, we illustrate our deductions with measured and computer-generated time evolution of velocity power spectra, where a turbulent flow has been seeded with a single, large oscillating mode.
+We explore the effect of the phase term to include both space and time, how this leads to a broadening of the phase match condition and how this opens up the possibility for the occurrence of `delayed' and `advanced' interactions.
+We then discuss the consequences in terms of being able to explain temporal development of turbulent flows and how finite temporal overlap can help in understanding how significant non-local interactions and thus non-equilibrium turbulence may arise.